 You may be wondering where to find such data?

-Let’s start with the qualitative research.
+Let’s start with qualitative research.

 The goal of qualitative data is to gather insights into your users’ behavior and determine the reason(s) for it.
-Peeking inside the mind of your customers allows you to tailor your site and content in a manner which provides them the greatest value.
+Peeking inside the mind of your customers allows you to tailor your site and content in a manner that provides them the greatest value.

 There are a variety of methods to collect qualitative data, such as: